CryptoBlades/cb-gitbook-wiki/getting-started/README.md

 The requirements to start playing CryptoBlades are a Binance Smart Chain compatible wallet such as MetaMask, and BNB to be used for purchasing SKILL and to pay for gas fees.

-MetaMask can be installed as a browser extension, or as an applicated on your mobile devices.
+MetaMask can be installed as a browser extension, or as an application on your mobile devices.

 The instructions to install MetaMask can be found here: